The following publications tell the story of the founding and evolution of the National Council of Examiners for Engineering and Surveying.

 NCEES launches new web-based Engineering and Surveying Speaker’s Kits.

 NCEES exams are first offered in the Emirate of Sharjah and in Turkey.
-The Council votes to transition the PE and PS exams to a computer-based format at the earliest feasible date but no earlier than 2015.
+The Council votes to transition the PE and PS exams to a computer-based format.

 The last pencil-and-paper administration of the FE and FS exams takes place in October.
 Council headquarters is expanded to add more meeting space.
 NCEES serves as lead society sponsor of National Engineers Week.
 Two new departments are created: Client Services and Member Services.
 NCEES installs first female president of the organization at its August annual meeting.